-A professional can train more and more heavy because the horses here are accustomed to it.
+A professionals horse can train longer and more frequently because the horses are accustomed to it.
 At the start of the training of these horses they also could not.
-After several years of training on the right intensity and at the right time the professional has slowly building up the training intensity (using progressive loading) so that these horses can now train for an hour (or perhaps more) a day.
+After several years of training on the right loading at the right time the professional has slowly building up the training intensity (using progressive loading) so that these horses can now train for an hour (or perhaps more) a day.
 These horses also have to deliver very intense performance on competitions and sometimes 3 consecutive days.
-The intensity of these competitions is preferably not above their fitness level.
+But even for them , the strain of these competitions is preferably not above their fitness level.
 So that the horses can perform the task with ease.

 Sport horse versus riding school horse

-As you can see in the graphs below, a riding school horse work more.
+As you can see in the graphs below, the riding school horse works way more.
 So his calculated Fitness level (the average of 21 days) is also higher (horizontal line) compared to the average sport horse.
-The vertical bars represent the intensity of trainings per day.
+The vertical bars represent the load of the training per day.
 The sport horse has 1 training per day, while a riding school horse has to do 2 or 3 lessons per day.
 If we zoom in at the fitness levels, the fitness level of a sport horse will gradually increase by means of progressive loading of the horse.
 The fitness level of a riding horse will remain approximately the same, because the riding school horse are already at high level to perform the work on a daily basis.

 Bompa, T. O., & Buzzichelli, C. (2018).
 Periodization-6th Edition: Theory and Methodology of Training.
 Melloy: Human Kinetics.
 Pp. 12-19.